-Low pressure can be caused by several things.
+Several things can cause low pressure.
 If the issue is limited to one fixture or faucet, it’s probably the fixture itself.
 It could be blocked with hard water deposits and other buildup, or it could just be wearing out over time.
-You may have a clogged aerator in a sink faucet, or the cartridge could be blocked up.
+You may have a clogged aerator in a sink faucet, or the cartridge could be blocked.
 Other causes include leaks, pressure regulator failures, and older homes where pipes are corroded, filled with buildup, and even blocked by tree roots.

-7. How do I increase faucet flow rate?
+7. How do I increase the faucet flow rate?

 The easiest way to increase the flow rate of a faucet is usually to replace the aerator.
-You will be able to choose a model with a higher GPM that will allow more water to flow through the pipes.
-You can also clean the aerator and cartridge, as mentioned, which may increase the flow rate.
+You can choose a model with a higher GPM that will allow more water to flow through the pipes.
+As mentioned, you can also clean the aerator and cartridge, which may increase the flow rate.
 Consider checking the plumbing if the whole house is experiencing flow rate issues.

 Related: Bathroom Hacks Everyone Should Know

 8. Which is better: one or two handle faucets?

 This is a matter of taste for the most part.
 Single handle faucets are ideal for modern, streamlined bathrooms.
 They’re also good for small sinks, and they offer easier cleaning.
 Plus, they’re easy to operate with one hand, which is sometimes essential in the bathroom.
 Two-handle faucets allow you to close off cold or hot water completely.
 They also allow you to continue using one side if the other leaks.
 Plus, they create a symmetrical, classic finish in any bathroom.
 There are more moving parts to consider with a two-handle faucet, but choosing quality parts won’t be an issue.

 9. How to measure a bathroom sink faucet?